 Karin A. Tollefson, PharmD

-In a natural extension of her professional pursuits, Ms. Tollefson's volunteer efforts have focused on advocating for the needs of cancer patients and caregivers through involvement in the state and national advocacy and professional relations organizations that serve them.
-Currently Ms. Tollefson serves on the Board of the American Lung Association of Indiana; the Executive Leadership Committee for the Indiana American Lung Association Stair Climb; the Board of Directors for the Indiana Leukemia and Lymphoma Society; and serves on several professional women's mentoring networks.
+In a natural extension of her professional pursuits, Tollefson's volunteer efforts have focused on advocating for the needs of cancer patients and caregivers through involvement in the state and national advocacy and professional relations organizations that serve them.
+Currently, Tollefson serves on the National Board of the American Lung Association; the Board of Trustees for the Indiana Leukemia and Lymphoma Society; and serves on several professional women's mentoring networks.

-Ms. Tollefson resides in Indianapolis, Indiana and Hilton Head, South Carolina.
-Outside of her professional and philanthropic commitments, she actively supports educational, service and athletic programs with Cathedral High School, Indianapolis and Colorado State University where her son is currently a student in the Warner School of Natural Resources.
+Tollefson resides in San Francisco California and Hilton Head Island, South Carolina.
+Outside of her professional and philanthropic commitments, she actively supports educational, service and athletic programs within her community as well as at Colorado State University where her son is currently a student in the Warner School of Natural Resources.

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.